mobizt/FirebaseClient/README.md

 > [!NOTE]
 > The Cloud Firestore Database data change listening does not support by REST API.

+This library provides the usage flexibilities.
+You can chose what you only want to use (see [Library Build Options](#library-build-options)) and you can use with any network interfaces and authentications.

+In addition, this library provides the sync and async usage modes which can be mixed.
+The async mode provides your code more dynamic with zero delay usage excepts only small delays used during SPI Ethernet module initializing.

+The powerful debugding system allows you to understand what is going on when it is running or failed.

+The network identifier classe, authentication classe and the SSL client class can be plug and play.
+They can be on-the-fly switchable.

+The [bare minimum code examples](/examples/BareMinimum/) provide the basic guidelines for library usage concepts.
+Even though it contains more lines of code, it is still simple but efficient.

+You can create your own wrapper class as you want that provides the callback-less, cleaner and simpler API but well managed, powerfull and reliable.
+See the [Wrapper example](/examples/RealtimeDatabase/Simple/Wrapper/) for how to.

 ## Frequently Asked Questions